Ecommerce personalization: Strategies + examples for 2025

 However, this is not the case, as the interaction history of customers is also collected from various social media platforms.
 The AI system can make suggestions based on those.
 Platforms like Netcore effortlessly implement such scalable AI integration.

 First, it thoroughly understands each customer’s wants by analyzing large sets of historical and real-time data.
-In addition, its image recognition capability helps Raman learn from each user’s search, browsing, and purchase behavior.
+In addition, its image recognition capability helps it learn from each user’s search, browsing, and purchase behavior.
 The result?
 Hyper-contextual recommendations that convert.

-Omnichannel personalization
+2. Omnichannel personalization

 The first rule to effective ecommerce omnichannel personalization is to understand that it doesn’t end at your website.
-Personalization works best when your entire channel mix is optimized to deliver personalized recommendations.

 Many other channels can be personalized, such as the following:

+a.
 Personalized emails

 Even though email marketing has been around for a long time, marketers recognize its importance.
 Email marketing yields one of the highest ROIs compared to other marketing channels.